Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 <!-- > -->

 React is built on Functional Reactive programming.
-In a nutshell, functional programming is programming with functions.
+In a nutshell, functional programming is programming with functions where the core building block of a program are functions.
 FP avoids mutable data and shared state.

+Compare this to Object Oriented Programming where the core building blocks are objects.

 <!-- > -->